Aquaponics combines conventional aquaculture with hydroponics to form a highly sustainable and environmentally responsible method of Agriculture.

-Perch are a great choice for aquaponic system because of their taste, hardiness, growth rate and nutrition.
-Perch are better at retaining omega 3 than any other fish when fed with feeds high in omega-3 oils.
+Perch is a great choice for aquaponics because of its taste, hardiness, growth rate, and nutrition.
+Perch are better at retaining omega 3's than any other fish when fed with feeds high in omega-3 oils.
 Perch will not breed in captivity, but they have a fast growth rate.

 There are three main perch species: the European Perch – found in Europe and Asia, the Balkhash perch – found in Kazakhstan, Uzbekistan, and China, and the yellow perch – found in the US and Canada.

-They have the widest pH range of 6.5 and 8.5 among the aquaponic fish species.
-Perch only breed once a year and require and sudden change in temperature from cold to warm – as to simulate the change from winter to spring.
+With a pH range of 6.5 and 8.5, they have the widest among the aquaponic fish species.
+Perch only breed once a year and require a sudden change in temperature from cold to warm – as to simulate the change from winter to spring.

 - Requires large tank for optimum growth